fluid-project/sojustrepairit.org/content/partners/karisma.md

 ---
 title: Karisma
 projectUrl: "https://karisma.org.co/"
-summary: "Fundaci&oacute;n Karisma (Karisma) is a Colombian civil society organization founded in 2003 to ensure that the benefits of technology reach those most in need, and that technological developments promote human rights.
-It approaches activism from both legal and technological angles, working in coalition with local, regional and international partners.
-[Learn about Karisma's project contributions.](karisma)"
+summary: "Fundación Karisma (Karisma) is a Colombian civil society organization founded in 2003 to ensure that the benefits of technology reach those most in need, and that technological developments promote human rights.
+It approaches activism from both legal and technological angles, working in coalition with local, regional and international partners."
 ---

 # [Fundaci&oacute;n Karisma (Karisma)](https://karisma.org.co/)